Frequently Asked Questions

 Q. Does the Municipal Court grant extensions on citations or tickets?

 A. Extensions are granted on citations or tickets in some circumstances.
-You must contact the court either by telephone or in person to find out if you qualify for an extension.
+You must contact the court either by telephone or in person to find out if you qualify.

 Q. How can I keep a ticket off of my driving record?

-A. The court offers two methods to prevent a conviction from appearing on your driving record, a Driver’s Safety Course or a Deferral.
-Click the links for more information.
+A. The court offers two methods to prevent a conviction from appearing on your driving record, a Driver’s Safety Course or a Deferred Disposition.

-Q. I don’t have all the money to pay my ticket, can I get a time payment plan?
+Q. I don’t have all the money to pay my citation, can I get a payment plan?

 Q. Does it cost extra if I take my case to trial?

 A. It could.
-The court does not charge any extra fees for a Bench Trial, which is a trial before the judge.
-There is an additional $3.00 jury fee if you have a Jury Trial.
-However, when you go to trial, either the judge or the jury can set the amount of your fine anywhere between the minimum and maximum fine allowed by law.
+When you go to trial, either the judge or the jury can set the amount of your fine anywhere between the minimum and maximum fine allowed by law.

 Q. Can I see the evidence against me?

-A. Yes you can.
+A. Yes, you can.
 The court maintains the case file.
 A defendant can request to see and obtain copies of all of the documents in the case file.
 If your citation is for a traffic violation, there may be a video of the traffic stop.
-A defendant can request a copy of the video from the Longview Police Department Records Section.
+A defendant can request a copy of the video from the Longview Police Department Records Division.
+A defendant can also request evidence from the City Prosecutor’s Office before a trial.

 Q. I didn’t have liability insurance when I received the citation.
 I got it that day.
 Can I get my citation dismissed since I now have insurance?

-A. No, you cannot.
-The law requires that you have insurance at the time the citation was issued.
+A. No. The law requires that you have insurance at the time the citation was issued.

 Q. Can I get a copy of my driving record at the Longview Municipal Court?